Is Korean kimchi good for you?

 Is it safe for everyone to eat kimchi?

 Kimchi is safe to eat, unless you have specific food intolerances.
 Some people find they are sensitive to ingredients like garlic, chilli powder or onion.
 However, one safety issue that kimchi has been linked to in the past is food poisoning, namely E. coli and norovirus.
-If you ensure that you purchase your kimchi from a reputable source and make sure that you store the kimchi as per the instructions, then any risk will be minimised.
+If you ensure that you purchase your kimchi from a reputable source and make sure that you store the kimchi as per the instruction or freeze kimchi properly, then any risk will be minimised.
 Kelly Loves kimchi is used by our chefs and is restaurant-quality.
 It is sold in plastic pouches to better protect the flavour and nutrients ensuring that it remains the highest quality.

 The health benefits of kimchi are plentiful; a true Korean superfood.
 Kimchi has become uber-cool in the UK due to an increasing interest to eat foods that look after our health.
 Eating kimchi is an easy way to support your gut health and immunity and up your intake of delicious vegetables.
 Plus, it’s low-calorie, so it can add a welcome hit of spice and umami when you are looking for something both guilt-free and flavoursome.

-Whether it’s straight from the pouch alongside plain rice, with some udon or fried rice, in a dip, in a stew, stirred into some miso soup…even on top of your burger as a BBQ condiment — you can find a fun way to eat your kimchi!
+Whether it’s straight from the pouch alongside plain rice, with some udon or fried rice, tasty kimchi ramen noodles, in a dip, in a stew, stirred into some tofu miso soup…even on top of your burger as a BBQ condiment — you can find a fun way to eat your kimchi!
 Or perhaps you sneak it onto a spoon if you like a spicy hit when you are exploring the fridge for the millionth time (we see you).
 Anything goes.
 Warning: if you haven’t tried kimchi before, you might just get hooked!